The Best Gaming Setup For Beginners [Gaming Setup Ideas!]

-What’s more, simply download the SoundBlaster Connect App and you’ve got an highly customizable, built in EQ profile just in case you want to go all Metal571 with your headphones.
+What’s more, simply download the SoundBlaster Connect App and you’ve got a highly customizable, built-in EQ profile just in case you want to go all Metal571 with your headphones.
 It’s truly one of the most versatile pieces of equipment I’ve ever used.

 I game with it, I watch movies with it, I listen to music with it, I can EQ with it, it’s got a gain switch and

 an incredible amount of power, it’s easy to transport between my living room and studio, it’s got Scout Mode which really opens up the Soundstage and directional cues for competitive gaming, and it just sounds fantastic!
 Out of the 9+ Amp/DACS that I currently have on my desk at the time of this writing, the G6 most certainly gets the most use.
 What is Soundstage?

 All of the above applies here as well, except you will need an adapter for the Boom Pro should you decide on the K702.
 Simply unplug the stock cable, plug the adapter into the K702, then plug the boom mic into the adapter.

 With the Ant Lion Mod Mic, again, you will not need an adapter.
 With the K612, you must use a Mod Mic as the cable is NOT detachable.
 I included this option because out of all the headphones I’ve used for gaming and film, I keep going back to the K612 time and again because of how incredibly natural and open it sounds.

 Check the link below for the K702 adapter, as well as all links to these products and articles should you decide to purchase.
 I do get a kickback from these links depending on where you live, so your continued support of the blog and channel is much appreciated!